EffectOrientedProgramming/book/Chapters/14_Random.md

 If an adversary is able to determine what seed is used in your application, they can predict the future to exploit your system.

 ## Physical RNGs
-Consider a Random Number Generator (RNG) that operates by tossing a 6-sided dice into the air and sending the result to the CPU.
+Consider a Random Number Generator (RNG) that operates by tossing a coin into the air and sending the result to the CPU.
 Assuming good conditions, this is actually a good source of randomness.

 Unfortunately, producing large numbers this way is slow and energy-consuming.